lavenderyang/hello-world-2/README.md

 Just for practicing git skills

 I have made changes to the branch readme.md file.
 Can I see this changes?

+I have added story.txt file